 Kennedy has also been a part of Australia’s women’s football teams at the 2016 and 2020 Olympic Games, recently helping them to a fourth-place finish in Tokyo.

-The Australian put pen to paper on a two-year contract with City that will see her remain at the Academy Stadium until the summer of 2023, with her wearing the No.33 shirt.
+The Australian put pen to paper on a two-year contract with City ahead of the 2021/22 season and dons the No.33 shirt.

 She claimed her first piece of silverware in March 2022's Continental Cup success against Chelsea.

 Kennedy put pen-to-paper on a two-year contract extension in May 2023, which will see her stay at the Academy Stadium until 2025.